 As for the “meaningful” part of the term, there are a few specific things I want to share with you.

-Saxon Math will do what people refer to as “spiral” through material.
+Saxon Math will do what people refer to as “spiral” through the material.
 This basically means the student will encounter the same concept a number of times throughout his math career.
 He will do a concept at the most basic level in 1 and then come back around to it with new understanding gained in 2 and then again in 3.

 The student will always be learning math as a whole each year.
 He will see it a little deeper and deeper as each year passes.
-You can imagine it like a screw driven into a board.
-First the surface is breached.
-Then, with each turn of the screw driver, the screw goes deeper into the board.
+You can imagine it like a screw driven into a wooden board.
+First, the surface is breached.
+Then, with each turn of the screwdriver, the screw goes deeper into the board.
 The design of the screw is such that it will grab onto more and more of the board until it is securely in place.
 It takes a lot of turns to get burrowed in deep and secure.
 Similarly, Saxon Math’s Constant Meaningful Review will begin at the most basic level of a concept, and then add understanding with each cycle back through to the topic.

 When Review turns Revelation

 All this constant cyclical review is not without a purpose.
 The sort of “hidden gem” of the Saxon curriculum is the reasoning skills it teaches.
 Saxon encourages the student to make his own observations along the way.
 It is an important part of the curriculum.
 But I am not sure a lot of people see the beauty in it.

 Your 1st-grade student will notice something, but then in 2nd grade notice something completely different.
 Even I have noticed things about math at 40 that I would have never known without Saxon asking one simple question: “What do you notice?”